shabaz123/MiniExperimenter/building-code.md

 # Building the Code

 The details differ depending on which microcontroller board is used.
+Currently two boards are supported:
+* Silicon Labs Thunderboard Sense 2
+* ESP32-WROOM-32 (ESP32) modules/boards

 ## Silicon Labs Thunderboard Sense 2